Professor Deeney, coordinator of graduate studies.

 Rhode Island College and the University of Rhode Island offer a Ph.D. in education, which is an inclusive program for individuals who seek to advance their research knowledge and skills for the purpose of creating and supporting positive change in diverse educational settings.
 The program is designed to create and sustain a lively, inquiry-oriented culture that supports educational researchers and practitioners in critical and transformational dialogue, coursework, and research.
 The program’s three outcomes provide a framework for the preparation of candidates who will be transformational thinkers, engaged scholars, and thoughtful contributors to public discourse and policy.

-Admission requirements: Graduate Record Exam (GRE) scores no older than 5 years, official transcripts, curriculum vita, and letters of recommendation are required.
+Admission requirements: Graduate Record Exam (GRE) scores no older than 5 years, official transcripts, curriculum vita, personal statement, research statement, and three letters of recommendation are required.
 Finalists in the application process must participate in a personal interview.
 Applicants are admitted for the fall semester only.
 The completed application package must be received by January 31.
 The program is offered jointly by the two institutions with single admission and administrative processes.
 Prospective applicants should address inquiries concerning the program to one of the co-directors at either Rhode Island College or URI.
 All applicants must complete the electronic graduate application for admission, available online at uri.edu/graduate-school.